mint-lab/roi_picker/README.md

 ## ROI Picker
 _ROI Picker_ is a simple tool to visualize [region-of-interest](https://en.wikipedia.org/wiki/Region_of_interest)s (ROIs) and edit them.
-It is common for many computer vision tasks to define or assign ROIs on an image. _ROI picker_ can provide simple GUI to add, modify, and remove ROIs without complex packages or libraries. _ROI Picker_ is written with [Python](https://www.python.org/) and [OpenCV](https://opencv.org/).
+It is common for many computer vision tasks to define or select ROIs on an image. _ROI picker_ can provide simple GUI to add, modify, and remove ROIs without complex packages or libraries. _ROI Picker_ is written with [Python](https://www.python.org/) and [OpenCV](https://opencv.org/), and it works with a single Python file, `roi_picker.py`.

 _ROI Picker_ now supports the following ROI shapes.
 Of course, users can extend more through class inheritance or modification.